 I Sette Palazzi Celesti 2004-2015

-Together with the seven “towers”—now open for the public to walk through—five large-format paintings, made between 2009 and 2013, form a single installation entitled The Seven Heavenly Palaces 2004-2015.
-Five large paintings are on show in the space of the “Navate” that contain The Seven Heavenly Palaces, adding to the permanent installation and giving new meaning to Anselm Kiefer’s masterpiece.
-The paintings are Jaipur (2009); two works of the series entitled Cette obscure clarté qui tombe des étoiles (2011); Alchemie (2012) and Die deutsche Heilslinie (2012-2013).
-Using the language of painting, these works make reference to some of the themes already present in The Seven Heavenly Palaces, including the great architectural constructions of the past viewed as an attempt by man to ascend to the divine, with the constellations represented by means of astronomical numbering.
+Since September 2015 five large canvases—produced between 2009 and 2013, and exhibited for the first time—enrich and expand the permanent installation.
+This additional display, curated by Vicente Todolí, reconsiders and confers new meaning on the artist’s work.
+The paintings—Jaipur (2009); two works of the series entitled Cette obscure clarté qui tombe des étoiles (2011); Alchemie (2012) and Die Deutsche Heilslinie (2012-2013)—are on show in the “Navate” space which hosts the permanent installation, giving new meaning to Anselm Kiefer’s masterpiece.
+These paintings form, together with the “towers”, a single installation entitled The Seven Heavenly Palaces 2004-2015, which addresses themes already present in the site-specific work: large architectural constructions of the past as man’s attempt to ascend to the divine; constellations represented through astronomical numeration.
 They also add a number of considerations that are key to the artist’s poetic vision, including the relationship between man and nature, and references to the history of ideas and of Western philosophy.

 Last admission to the shows is at 7.45 PM

 Anselm Kiefer was born in Donaueschingen (Germany) in 1945.
 He dedicated himself to art after studying law and literature.
 His first works, realized during the second half of the 1960s, were influenced by the gestures and artwork of Joseph Beuys.
 Between 1993 and 2007, Kiefer moved to Barjac, in southern France, where he transformed a 350,000-square-metre silk factory into his home and studio.
 Today he works in Croissy and Paris, although many of his large installations are still housed in Barjac, forming a sort of personal museum and Gesamtkunstwerk (literally “total artwork”).